 Real Colorado has competitive teams in ages U-11 through U-18 for both girls and boys.
 There are several levels of teams within each age group.
 Each level of team is referred to by its own distinct name.
 All teams require a commitment to the team, a consistent work ethic, support of the coach and club expectations.
 Be aware that the highest level teams in each age group will have a rigorous training schedule and will compete in several out of state tournaments each year.

 As stated above, current Real players are observed throughout the soccer season at both trainings and matches by members of the Real coaching staff to ensure placement on the most appropriate team for the ensuing season.
-Non-Real players considering placement on a Real team will be observed at a team training for evaluation.
+Non-Real players considering placement on a Real team need to be observed at a team training for evaluation.
 This needs to be completed prior to May 16th to best evaluate your player and permit your player to evaluate Real.
 Prior to training with a Real Colorado team, it is important for you to inform your existing club of this intent to avoid uncomfortable conversations later.
 To signup for a training, please fill out the following link (coming soon).

 At the try-out session, you will provide both player and parent contact information.
 In general, you will receive a phone call from a Real coaching staff member regarding your placement within 72 hours of your try-out.
 You will be asked to accept or decline placement.

 Frequently Asked Questions

 A: Age groups U-11 through U-14 compete during both the fall and spring seasons.
 For high school age groups, boy’s teams compete in the Spring for club and girls compete in the Fall for club.

 Q: My child wants to play other sports during the year.
 Can they still play on a Real competitive team?